hajduakos/solidity-summit-demo/README.md

 This is a basic example for a contract that keeps track of two values, `x` and `y`, which should always be equal (except of course during intermediate steps within a transaction).
 This can be formulated with a _contract-level invariant_.
+A contract level invariant must hold before and after every transaction, i.e., public function call.

+Run with `solc-verify.py 0-Basic.sol`.

 ## 1-Token.sol

 This is an example for a simple fixed cap token.
 The contract keeps track of users' balances and allows transfers.
 The _contract-level invariant_ ensures that the total amount of tokens is constant.
-A contract level invariant must hold before and after every transaction, i.e., public function call.
 Having only the invariant would still allow to swap the `+=` and `-=` operators in the `transfer` function, therefore extra _postconditions_ are added.